emptymalei/StatisticalPhysics/_sources/index.rst.txt

 Acknowledgement
 ==================

 In 2014, I took the statistical physics course at UNM.
 It was a early-morning course taught by Professor V. M. Kenkre.
-I was never a fan of early-morning classes but Professor Kenkre's statmech lectures were among the best lectures I have ever took.
+I was never a fan of early-morning classes but Professor Kenkre's statmech lectures were among the best lectures I ever took.

 Professor Kenkre's lectures are truly fantastic.
 He made the lectures to be as inspiring and exciting as thrilling movies.
 Those lectures had such a power that a tiny hint would develop into an important result as the adventure goes on.
 The only words I can think of to describe them are the words used on the best chinese novel, *Dream of the Red Chamber*.